chef/automate/components/docs-chef-io/content/automate/ha_config_gen.md

 ### PostgreSQL

 `PostgreSQL URL and port`
-: Postgresql URL along with port.
+: PostgreSQL URL along with port.

   For example, `postgresql.example.com:5432`.